Everything you should look for when evaluating an SMS marketing platform to help you scale a list of subscribers, drive revenue, and build loyalty.

 - Transactional updates: We know the worst part of online shopping is the waiting time between clicking “Buy” and receiving your order.
 Make sure you can give your customers peace of mind by sending transactional text messages, including order confirmations and shipment notifications.

 8. Real-time, two-way conversations

-Sending conversational messages can also be effective for asking questions and gathering more information about your subscribers.
-You’ll build a more robust profile of their preferences and behaviors—like the product categories they’re interested in or their print/color preferences—so you can send more personalized messages that drive conversions.
+Sending conversational messages is an effective way to ask questions and gather more information about your subscribers.
+You can use their responses to build a robust profile of their preferences and behaviors—like the product categories they’re interested in or their unique style preferences—so you can send them more relevant messages that drive conversions.

 9. Personalization and targeting tools

-- Purchase history: Create segments based on purchase history, using transactional data to develop profiles for subscribers who either have or haven’t made a purchase over a certain time period.
+- Purchase history: Use purchase history and transactional data to develop profiles for subscribers who have or haven’t made a purchase over a certain time period.

-- Past text message engagement: Create segments based on recent message engagement.
-How you define “engaged” should be specific to your brand and goals, but a common benchmark is any subscriber who’s clicked on at least one text message from your brand within two to four weeks.
+- Past text message engagement: How you define “engaged” should be specific to your brand and goals, but a common benchmark is any subscriber who’s clicked on at least one text message from your brand within two to four weeks.

-- Location: Create segments based on geographic location.
-This is especially useful for targeting weather-related merchandise or location-specific events, such as promoting new swimwear items to subscribers in warmer climates or inviting subscribers in specific zip codes to attend new store openings.
+- Geographic location: This is especially useful for targeting weather-related merchandise or location-specific events, such as promoting new swimwear items to subscribers in warmer climates or inviting subscribers in specific zip codes to attend new store openings.

 - Shopping behaviors: Find your highest intent audiences by identifying which subscribers have viewed a product or added it to their cart without purchasing.

 - “VIP” status: Use subscriber data to identify your best customers, and develop messaging that'll build long-term loyalty and maximize revenue growth.
 Create threshold segments that subscribers can “graduate” into, such as VIPs who’ve spent a certain amount of money with your brand over a specific time period.

 10. Reporting and analytics